mgifford/gifsack-or-wolford/_pages/faq.md

 ## What is a Quaker wedding?

-A Quaker wedding is in many ways similar to that of a Sunday morning worship sharing or for that matter a funeral.
-Generally we sit in a circle, often in silence, until someone is "called to speak".
+Quaker weddings do not have a priest or pastor residing over the ceremony - as a community this is up to us.
+There will be Quakers who will guide us through this process - ensure Mike and Rebecca jump through the legal hoops - and ensure those of us who feel inspired, can speak.
+We will sit in a circle in silence, and if you feel inspired to speak you will stand and speak.
 In most Quaker weddings, a lot of people want to have an opportunity to share something.
+Some general guidance rules might be helpful:
+-	only speak once if possible
+-	do not to speak for very long
+-	do not good repeat what someone else has already shared (this is a common problem at weddings, everyone wants to jump and say congratulations, or don’t go to bed angry, but keep in mind there is time later to chat with the newlyweds).
-In general it is traditional to only speak once in the gathering and not to speak too long.
-It is also not good to repeat what someone else has already shared.
-Although it is uncomfortable for some at first, it is important to leave space for silence between speakers, so that people can have a chance to reflect on what was said.
+Although it is uncomfortable for some at first, it is important to leave space for silence between speakers.
+Silence gives us all a chance to reflect on what was said.

 ## What is a Quaker?